-I. Gene ral Education and Professional Program Requirements
+The tra ducation and Professional Program Requirements

-English 6

-ENGL B101 and ENGL B102.
+Eng ENGL B101 and ENGL B102.
 Each course must have a grade of "C" or higher.

+NI

-Numerical and Analytical Reasoning MATH B101 or a higher level mathematics course
+Nu merical and Analytical Reasoning MATH B101 or a higher level mathematics course

-Speech
+STAT B201

+Spe eech

 COMM B140, B201 or B230

-Liberal Arts
+Lib eral Arts

 HIST B101, B102, B111, B112, B115, or B116

-Natural Sciences

-Foreign Languages
+Fine Arts3

+PSYC B101

+SOCY B1013

+PSYC B209 or B321

+Na tural Sciences8

+BIOL B243 and B244 with lab or the equivalent coursework.

+For reign Languages0-6

+Students shall demonstrate in one foreign language ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
+For foreign languages taught at USCB, this requirement may be satisfied and credit earned by proficiency.
+For all other foreign languages, the requirement is waived but no credit is earned by demonstrating an equivalent proficiency.
+RN to BSN students should discuss these options with the Department Chair.

-Global Citizenship and Multicultural Understanding Studies ANTH B452 or NURS B330
+Glo bal Citizenship and Multicultural Understanding Studies

+ANTH B452 or NURS B330

+Note: either course also serves as a program requirement.

-II.
-Progr ram Requirements (each with a grade of "C" or higher)
+Requirements (each with a grade of "C" or higher)4

+OL B230 or the equivalent coursework4

-Note: these courses must be taken prior to enrollment in the core (NURS) nursing courses with the exception of NURS B312.
-Note: either ANTH B452 or NURS B330 also serves as a program requirement.
+wit te: these courses must be taken prior to enrollment in the core (NURS) nursing courses h the exception of NURS B312.

+No ta: either ANTH RA52 or NURS R330 also serves as a program requirement

 III.
-Core Nursing Requirements (each with a grade of "C" or higher) 35 NURS B301 Role Development in Nursing as a Profession 3 NURS B310 Biophysical Pathology 3 NURS B312 Health Assessment 1 3 NURS B350 Nursing Research NURS B360 Gerontological and Rehabilitation Nursing 3 NURS B401 Healthcare Delivery Systems 3 NURS B410 Professional Nursing Leadership and Management 4 NURS B418 Community Health Nursing 5 NURS B420 Trends and Issues in Nursing 3 NURS B441 Capstone: Professional Nursing Project 5 1 Registered Nurses may enroll in NURS B312 at any time prior to acceptance to the RN to BSN program.
+Core Nursing Requirements (each with a grade of "C" or higher) 35 NURS B301 Role Development in Nursing as a Profession 3 NURS B310 Biophysical Pathology 3 NURS B312 Health Assessment 1 3 NURS B350 Nursing Research 3 NURS B360 Gerontological and Rehabilitation Nursing 3 NURS B401 Healthcare Delivery Systems 3 NURS B410 Professional Nursing Leadership and Management 4 NURS B418 Community Health Nursing 5 NURS B420 Trends and Issues in Nursing 3 NURS B441 Capstone: Professional Nursing Project 5 1 Registered Nurses may enroll in NURS B312 at any time prior to acceptance to the RN to BSN program.
 IV.
 Advanced Placement for RN to BSN students who meet requirements 35 V. Electives (as necessary to earn the remaining credits required for degree completion) 5-12 Total hours required 127